What are credit card merchant services?

 - You want to start accepting payments fast.

-- You are willing to pay less for handling a few merchant services (like chargeback support) on your own.
+- You are willing to pay less for handling a few services (like chargeback support) on your own.

 Bonus: If you need help choosing a payment gateway, Chargebee can help!
 We’ve analyzed payment gateways across 22 countries to give you the ultimate payment gateway comparison tool.
 Check it out.